Trump says chief of staff John Kelly to leave at year’s end

-WASHINGTON (AP) — President Donald Trump said Saturday that chief of staff John Kelly will leave his job by year’s end amid an expected West Wing reshuffling reflecting a focus on the 2020 re-election campaign and the challenge of governing with Democrats reclaiming control in the House.
+WASHINGTON (AP) — President Donald Trump said Saturday that chief of staff John Kelly will leave his job by year’s end amid an expected West Wing reshuffling reflecting a focus on the 2020 re-election campaign and the challenge of governing with Democrats reclaiming control of the House.

-An announcement about Kelly’s replacement was expected in the coming days, the president told reporters as he departed the White House for the Army-Navy football game in Philadelphia.
 Nick Ayers, Vice President Mike Pence’s chief of staff, is Trump’s top choice to replace Kelly, and the two have held discussions for months about the job, a White House official said.

-Trump and Ayers were working out specifics terms under which Ayers would fill the role and the time commitment he would make, the official said.
-Trump wants his next chief of staff to agree to hold the job through the 2020 election.
-Ayers, who has young triplets, had long planned to leave the administration at the end of the year.
-The official spoke on the condition of anonymity to discuss sensitive personnel matters.

-The announcement Saturday comes a day after Trump named his picks for attorney general and ambassador to the United Nations, and two senior aides shifted from the White House to Trump’s campaign.
+An announcement was expected in the coming days, the president told reporters as he left the White House for the Army-Navy football game in Philadelphia.

+Known through the West Wing as “the chief” or “the general,” the retired Marine Corps four-star general was tapped by Trump via tweet in July 2017 from his perch atop the Homeland Security Department to try to normalize a White House riven by infighting and competing power bases.

 Most Read Nation & World Stories